 In-person / online lessons info

 Although my preferred lesson scenario is in-person, I am able to provide online private lessons at this time.
 The lesson fees are the same for online and in-person lessons.
-I don’t recommend online lessons for first time beginner students.
-If you are interested in taking online lessons, please reach out and we can discuss to ensure that you have the minimum audiovisual and internet technical requirements.
-I will not be offering an online group class.
+If you are interested in taking online lessons but unsure about audiovisual tools, I would be happy to assist.